Skip to main content

 European local events

-• Type I: from a minimum of 3 organisations coming from 3 different EU Member States and third countries associated to the Programme to a maximum of 5 organisations coming from 5 different EU Member States and third countries associated to the Programme
+• Type I: from a minimum of 3 organisations coming from 3 different eligible countries to a maximum of 5 organisations coming from 5 different eligible countries

 • Fixed lump-sum: 200.000 EUR

-• Type II: a minimum of 6 organisations coming from 6 different EU Member States and third countries associated to the Programme
+• Type II: a minimum of 6 organisations coming from 6 different eligible countries

 • Fixed lump-sum: 300.000 EUR